charlesknipp/dynare-vscode/README.md

-# cahnc1.dynare-lang-0.0.1
+# Dynare for Visual Studio Code
-VS Code extension providing syntax highlighting for Dynare models, enhancing readability and coding efficiency.
+This extension provides syntax highlighting for Dynare models, enhancing readability and coding efficiency.